-The Hydraulic Report is intended to serve as a complete documented record containing the engineering justification for all drainage modifications that occur as a result of the project.
-The primary use for a Hydraulic Report will be to allow review of the design and to assist in the preparation of the PS&E. The writer should approach the Hydraulic Report from the position of its defense in a court of law.
+The hydraulic report is intended to serve as a complete documented record containing the engineering justification for all drainage modifications that occur as a result of the project.
+The primary use of a hydraulic report is to facilitate review of the design and to assist in the preparation of the PS&E. The writer should approach the hydraulic report from the position of its defense in a court of law.
 It should be clearly written and show conditions before and after construction.
-The final copy of the Hydraulic Report must be stamped with a professional engineer's seal and signed by the project engineer.